sjegede1/journalio/README.md

 This is a daily journal app designed to help you track your daily moods and the activities that may have contributed to these moods.
 This app is HEAVILY INSPIRED by The Daylio App

-## Outline of Work to be done
-#### CURRENT TODO:
-- Create the entry form
-- Create Entries List in chronological order
+## Technologies and Dependencies
+- Firebase
+- Google Charts
+- React

+## APIs
+- Firebase storage
--
+- Firebase Realtime Database

 ### MVP
 - ✅ Create a header with the name of the month, left and right arrows, and a search icon.
 - ✅ Create a nav bar at the bottom with 4 pages and a 5th icon in the middle to add a new entry.